Punitomoe/Capstone-Project/README.md

 6. Eslint
 7. Typescript in Content Page
 8. Flex and Grid
+9. Animate On Scroll
-9. We also deploy in Vercel, you can access ( maturedi.vercel.app )
+10. We also deploy in Vercel, you can access ( maturedi.vercel.app )

 ## About Us :
 1. Dimas Julio Cessar --> dimasjc08@gmail.com